August 5th 2021, virtual (gather.town)

 Schedule and venue

-We will be using the gather.town platform with a small classroom setup.
-This is both fun and functional, where we tutors can jump around and help everyone individually, instead of plain-old video lecture!
+Join us on gather.town by clicking here (note: invalid link removed)!
+Gather Town both fun and functional, where we tutors can jump around and help everyone individually, instead of plain-old video lecture!
 Note that the meeting room can only fit a limited number of participants at any given time.